 Schedule your visa interview

 All visa applicants between 14 and 79 years old must attend a visitor visa interview.
-The interviews are held at the US Embassy where you are applying from and are conducted by an official.
-US Embassies usually have high workloads, so you must make sure to schedule your interview as soon as possible.
+The interviews are held at the US Embassy where you are applying and are conducted by an official.
+United States Embassies usually have high workloads, so you must make sure to schedule your interview as soon as possible.
 This will avoid long wait times and you get to complete the application process faster.
-You can call at your Embassy and schedule the interview and then you will get your interview confirmation letter.
+In this case, you can call at your Embassy and schedule the interview and then you will get your interview confirmation letter.
 You must bring that letter on the day of your interview.

 Prepare your B1 visa documents file

-You must provide the commonly required documents for US visa application with you which support your application.
-These documents show the US Embassy that you qualify to get the B1 visa.
+You must provide the commonly required documents for the business visa application with you to support your application.
+Your B1 visa application must contain the following additional documents:

 Attend the interview

 On the day of the interview, bring your documents file and be prepared to answer questions from the interviewer.
-You will be asked about your background, your purpose of visit, what business you will be doing in the US, and whether you intend to return.
-Answer in specifics and give details about what you plan to do in the US.
+You will be asked about your background, your purpose of visit, what business you will be doing in the United States, and whether you intend to return.
+Answer in specifics and give details about what you plan to do in the United States.

 How Long is the B1 Visa Processing Time?

-The processing times for the US visitor visas are not exact.
+The processing times for the B1 visa is not exact.
 It can take a couple of weeks or a few months for your visa to be processed.
 This depends on the workload of the US Embassy and other factors that they take into consideration.
 After the processing time is complete, you will be notified about whether you got the visa or not.